 Functions in Python

-• Library Functions: Built-in functions in Python Programming Language called a Library function.
-We don’t have to bother about the logic inside the Library functions.
-In our previous articles, We used many library functions such as print(), factorial(), round() etc.
+• We don’t have to bother about the logic inside the Library or built-in functions in this Programming Language.
+In our previous articles, We used many library methods such as print(), factorial(), round(), etc.

-• User Defined Functions: Instead of relying on built-in functions, Python programming language allows us to create our own functions called as user defined functions.
-For example, if we want to implement some mathematical calculations, then put them in separate functions with the correct function name.
-Then we can call that function multiple times.
+• User Defined: Instead of relying on built-in, it allows us to create user-defined functions.
+For example, if we want to implement some mathematical calculations, put them in separate methods with the correct name.
+Then we can call that method multiple times.

 Local Variable Declaration